ModifyClusterNodePool

 Specifies whether to enable auto scaling.
 Valid values:

 • true: enables auto scaling for the node pool.
-When the capacity planning of the cluster cannot meet the requirements of pod scheduling, ACK automatically scales out nodes based on the configured minimum and maximum number of instances.
-By default, node instant scaling is enabled for clusters that run Kubernetes 1.24.
-By default, node auto scaling is enabled for clusters that run Kubernetes versions earlier than 1.24.
-For more information, see Auto scaling of nodes.
+If the cluster resources are insufficient, ACK automatically scales the nodes based on the specified minimum and maximum numbers of instances.
+For clusters of Kubernetes version 1.24 or later, instant elasticity is enabled by default.
+For clusters of a Kubernetes version earlier than 1.24, node autoscaling is enabled by default.
+For more information, see Node scaling.

 • false: disables auto scaling.
-Container Service for Kubernetes (ACK) adjusts the number of nodes in the node pool based on the value of the Expected Nodes parameter.
-The number of nodes is always the same as the value of the Expected Nodes parameter.
+ACK adjusts the number of nodes in the node pool to the expected number of nodes and keeps the number of nodes unchanged.

-If you set this parameter to false, other parameters in the auto_scaling section do not take effect.
+If this parameter is set to false, other parameters in auto_scaling do not take effect.

 Default value: false.